zakb27/bookerino/README.md

 # Store front

 This is a store front made in react with emphasis on interactive ui, e.g. has updating cart.
+Current page's display is more of a placeholder and more needs to be done to look nicer.

 Note-----(Github pages is buggy with checkout button)